floresbakker/htmlvoc/README.md

 Currently there are some needed workaround concerning the use of both RDFlib and PyShacl.

 1. The generated HTML-code is captured in a graph with datatype xsd:string.
 Although not inherently incorrect, ideally a fragment of HTML-code would be represented with the more suiting datatype rdf:HTML.
-The latter unfortunately triggers an issue in a library HTML5Parser that appearantly is called by RDFLib in one way or the other.
+The latter unfortunately triggers an issue in the library HTML5lib that appearantly is called by RDFLib in one way or the other.
 Hence, we adjusted our vocabulary, specifically the SHACL shapes in which we manipulate the HTML code, and represent html fragments as xsd:string for now.

-See https://github.com/RDFLib/rdflib/issues/2475 (Although neatly corrected as much as possible within the scope of RDFlib, the issue remains in an external library HTML5Parser)
+See https://github.com/RDFLib/rdflib/issues/2475 (Although neatly corrected as much as possible within the scope of RDFlib, the issue remains in an external library HTML5Lib)

 2. There is a small issue in RDFlib using double "filter not exists" SPARQL statements.
 There is elegant workaround and this has been applied to the HTML-vocabulary.
 In time this workaround may be reversed if the bug has been solved and the community has expressed its wish in doing so.

 See https://github.com/RDFLib/rdflib/issues/2484

 3. When a RDF-based representation of an HTML-document contains html attributes that are not yet known in the vocabulary, the generation process to HTML-code skips the element to which the attribute belongs, hence one might miss portions of the document.
-Solution is to add to the vocabulary.
-Currently we are working on completing the RDF-representation of all known HTML attributes in the living standard.
-For custom HTML attributes the same issue and solution applies.
+Solution is to add a separate vocabulary containing the attributes.

 The html_vocabulary on line 79 should then be adjusted: